-How to Customize Scroll Bars in Mac?
+How to Show or Hide Scroll Bars in Mac?

 Sometimes the new user interface design concepts make us sick.
 On the name of UI design companies remove the handy features used by people for many years.
 Scroll bars are shown vertically and horizontally if the visible content exceeds the width of the app’s display window.
 When you read long document or webpage, it helps to know the position where you are and estimate the remaining length of the content.
 For most of us, it works like looking at the remaining pages when you are reading a book.
 Long back Apple removed, the fixed scroll bars and shows them when you move the mouse or based on trackpad gestures.
-In this article let us discuss how to bring the scroll bars permanently back and few other customizing options for you to make it easy.
+In this article let us discuss how to bring the scroll bars in Mac permanently back and few other customizing options for you to make it easy.

-Related: How to show desktop in Mac?.
+Related: How to show desktop in Mac?

-Bring the Missing Scroll Bar on Mac
+Bring Missing Scroll Bars in Mac

 If you are not seeing the scroll bar on Safari, Pages or any other app then simply move the mouse or cursor using trackpad.
 This will make the scroll bar visible.
 However, this is not convenient as it may disappear before you may catch to drag it to the required position.
 The solution is simple; you need to make it visible permanently.